skozic1/bookcart-app-api-tests/BUGS.md

 - After successful registration (200 OK), login with the same credentials should always succeed immediately.

 ### Actual Behavior
-- Sometimes login succeeds, sometimes it fails with 401 Unauthorized, even after polling up to 5 seconds.
+- Sometimes login succeeds, sometimes it fails with 401 Unauthorized immediately after registration.
-- Increasing wait time does not guarantee success.
+- No retry mechanism is currently implemented in the test.

 ### Additional Notes
-- The test uses polling (retry loop) for login after registration, up to 5 seconds.
+- The test does not use polling or retry mechanism - it attempts login once immediately after registration.
 - Registration payload and login credentials are logged and confirmed to be correct and matching.
 - Manual registration and login with the same data works as expected.
 - This suggests a possible race condition, backend delay, or eventual consistency issue in the API or environment.